-Salzburg to Hallstatt
+From Salzburg to Hallstatt

-The road distance between Salzburg and Hallstatt is 72.9 km, and on average, it takes about 2hrs to complete the trip.
+The road distance between Salzburg and Hallstatt is 72.9 km, and on average, it takes about 2 hours to complete the trip.
 If you choose to visit Hallstatt from Salzburg, there are a number of options available; you can either make the trip by bus, train, or rental car.
 You can also find organized day trip tours to Hallstatt from Salzburg.

-⇒ By Bus: a bus ride from Salzburg to Hallstatt is about 2 hrs 40 mins, and buses leave Salzburg to Hallstatt daily, but there are usually no direct rides.
+🚍 BY BUS | A bus ride from Salzburg to Hallstatt is about 2 hrs 40 mins, and buses leave Salzburg to Hallstatt daily, but there are usually no direct rides.
 You will take the first bus (Bus 150) from Salzburg Hofwirt which terminates at Bad Ischl Bahnhof, from where you get the second bus (Bus 542) to Hallstatt.

-⇒ By Train: a train ride from Salzburg to Hallstatt takes about 2hr 50 mins, and it’s also not a direct journey.
-A train from Salzburg Hbf will take you all the way to Attnang-Puchheim, from there another train will take you to Hallstatt Bahnhof.
+🚊 BY TRAIN | A train ride from Salzburg to Hallstatt takes about 2:50 hours, and it’s also not a direct journey.
+A train from Salzburg Hbf will take you all the way to Attnang-Puchheim, and from there another train will take you to Hallstatt Bahnhof.
 Finally, a ferry boat will take you across the lake.

-⇒ By Car: Driving from Salzburg to Hallstatt takes just about 1 hr 20 mins
+🚗 BY CAR | Driving from Salzburg to Hallstatt takes just about 1:20 hour

 From Vienna to Hallstatt

-From Vienna, you can reach Hallstatt either by bus, train, or by driving.
+From Vienna, you can reach Hallstatt either by bus, train or by driving.
 On average, the trip takes about 3 hours and covers a distance of 304 km.

-⇒ By Bus: you can get a direct Flixbus from Wien Westbahnhof to Hallstatt Lahn.
+🚍 BY BUS | You can get a direct Flixbus from Wien Westbahnhof to Hallstatt Lahn.
 The driving distance is 215 km and takes a little above 4 hrs to complete.

-⇒ By Train: the first train departs from Vienna Wien Westbahnhof Station and terminates at Attnang-Puchheim.
+🚊 BY TRAIN | The first train departs from Vienna Wien Westbahnhof Station and terminates at Attnang-Puchheim.
 Another train from Attnang-Puchheim to Hallstatt Bahnhof, and finally a Stefanie ferry takes you across the lake.
 And the total journey time is about 3 hr 55 mins.

-⇒ By Car: driving from Vienna to Hallstatt takes approximately 3.5 hours
+🚗 BY CAR | Driving from Vienna to Hallstatt takes approximately 3.5 hours

-Munich to Hallstatt
+From Munich to Hallstatt

 Munich to Hallstatt is about 224 km long and the average journey time is 3.5 hours, and it’s usually not a direct trip.

-⇒ By Bus: it takes about 5 hrs to reach Hallstatt from Munich by bus.
+🚍 BY BUS | It takes about 5 hours to reach Hallstatt from Munich by bus.
 The first bus departs from Munich Hbf and terminates at Salzburg Hbf.
 From there, another bus takes you to Bad Ischl Bahnhof, where you get a final bus to Hallstatt.

-⇒ By Train: a train ride from Munich to Hallstatt takes about 4.5 hrs.
+🚊 BY TRAIN | A train ride from Munich to Hallstatt takes about 4.5 hours.
 The first train takes you from Munich Hbf to Salzburg Hbf.
 From there you switch to a different train and continue your journey to Attnang-Puchheim.
 Another change is made here, the final train takes you to the Hallstatt Station and you ride a ferry to cross the lake.

-⇒ By Car: Munich to Hallstatt is about 2.5 hours
+🚗 BY CAR | Munich to Hallstatt is about 2.5 hours

 READ NEXT: Top 10 Things to do in Innsbruck